MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ## Before you begin

+- Read the [conceptual overview of this feature][conceptual-network-isolated], which provides an explanation of how network isolated clusters work.
+The overview article also:
   - Explains the two access methods, AKS-managed ACR or BYO ACR, you can choose from in this article.
   - Describes the [current limitations][conceptual-network-isolated-limitations].